rowolff/docs-row-pusher/readme.md

 # usage

+Prerequisites: You have node installed.

 * `npm install`
-* create a `variables.development.env` file in the project root to add the port you want to use on your machine for local testing (see `variables.template.env` for usage, e.g. "PORT=3003")
+* create a `variables.development.env` file in the project root to add the port you want to use on your machine for local testing (see variables.template.env for usage, e.g. PORT=3003)
 * `npm run build` to compile
-* `npm start` to start the server
+* `npm start` to start the server locally

 Use a `GET` to see the supported routes (there aren't that many yet)